jnysevilla/jnysevilla/README.md

 My name is **_Jenny_** (SHE/HER).

-👩‍💻 Aspiring Full Stack Developer | Code First Girls Degree Autumn 2023 Student
+👩‍💻 Aspiring Full Stack Developer | Code First Girls Degree Autumn 2023 Alumni

 I am currently on a journey with **Code First Girls** to become a proficient developer, exploring the realms of programming.
 I am passionate about coding, problem-solving, and continuous learning.
 Eager to contribute to open-source projects and collaborate with fellow developers.
 On a quest for knowledge and excited about what the future holds in the tech world.
 Let's connect, code, and create together!